Making a Grand Entrance with Entry Door Sidelights

 One or Two Sidelights

 You’ll first need to determine if you want one or two sidelights.
 Sometimes just one sidelight will do the trick.
-If you choose two, the doorway will end up quite wide so you’ll need to do plenty of measuring to make sure that it will fit into your space.
-Consider how adding sidelights might skew the way your door opens and ensure no obstructions, such as a staircase or closet.
-Take into account how adding sidelights might skew the way your door opens.
-If your entryway is free and clear, then your door should open just fine no matter which combination you choose.
+If you choose two, the doorway will end up quite wide, so you’ll need to do plenty of measuring to ensure it will fit into your space.
+Consider how adding sidelights might skew the way your door opens and ensure no obstructions, such as a staircase or closet, interfere with it.
+If your entryway is free and clear, your door should open just fine, no matter which combination you choose.

 Half, Three-Fourths, or Full

 Sidelights come with varying window lengths.
-You can have a sidelight that extends for half of the length and then continues with the wood frame to the ground.
+You can have a sidelight that extends for half the door’s length and continues with the wood frame to the ground.
 Or the glass can run three-quarters of the way with the rest in wood.
 Or the window can fill up the sidelight nearly to the ground with just a small wood frame around it.

 Design and Transoms

 The great thing about sidelights is their design and style flare.
-You can choose all kinds of windows, from decorative, to plain, to obscure.
-You can also choose to add a transom to the top of the door and across the tops of the sidelights for a full, grand look.
-This is an additional decorative window that brings in even more light and makes your entryway stand out with even more flare.
+You can choose all kinds of windows, from decorative to plain to obscure.
+You can also add a transom window to the top of the door and across the tops of your front door with sidelights for a grand look.
+A transom is an additional decorative window that brings in even more light and makes your entryway stand out with flare.

-For a classy entryway with sidelights, contact Peak Custom Remodeling for a quote!
+For a classy entryway with sidelights, contact your local door contractor, Peak Custom Remodeling, for a quote!